hep-mirrors/sherpa/Manual/source/manual/parameters/general-parameters.rst

 The alternative event weight names follow the MC naming convention, i.e. they are named ``MUR=<fac>__MUF=<fac>__LHAPDF=<id>``.
-When using Sherpa's interface to Rivet 2, :ref:`Rivet analyses`, separate instances of Rivet, one for each alternative event weight in addition to the nominal one, are instantiated leading to one set of histograms each.
-They are again named using the ``MUR=<fac>__MUF=<fac>__LHAPDF=<id>`` convention.
-For Rivet 3, the internal multi-weight handling capabilities are used instead, such that there are no alternate histogram files, just one containing histograms for all variations.
+When using Sherpa's interface to Rivet, :ref:`Rivet analyses`, the internal multi-weight handling capabilities are used, such that there is only one histogram file containing histograms all variations.
 Extending the naming convention, for pure strong coupling variations, an additional tag ``ASMZ=<val>`` is appended.
 If shower scale variations are disabled (either implicitly, because ``SHOWER_GENERATOR: None``,